coding-cluster/Data-Structures-for-New-Programmers/01 - Basics/00 - GLOSSARY OF PART 1.md

 # <p align="center">Glossary</p>

-This glossary presents useful vocabulary and coding lingo, so that you can improve your vocabulary!
+This glossary presents useful vocabulary and coding lingo, so that you can have fluent conversations with other programmers!

 ---
 <details>